 - Steps off the line (if this occurs three times the test is terminated and the officer must score it as if all eight clues were shown). side to maintain balance.

-- Turns improperly either by removing the front foot from the line while turning, removes both feet from the line, or clearly does not follow the directions as demonstrated.
+- Turns improperly either by removing the front foot from the line while turning, removing both feet from the line, or clearly does not follow the directions as demonstrated.

 - Takes the wrong number of steps in either direction.